418sec/huntr/bounties/packagist/pagekit/1/README.md

 # Overview

-pagekit is a modular and lightweight CMS built with Symfony components and Vue.js.
+`pagekit` is a modular and lightweight CMS built with Symfony components and Vue.js.

-Affected versions of this package are vulnerable to User Enumeration.

-It gives a different response depending on whether the e-mail address of a valid user account is entered, which might make it easier for attackers to enumerate accounts.
+This package are vulnerable to User Enumeration, it gives a different response depending on whether the email a valid user account is entered, which can make it easier for attackers to enumerate accounts.